 In July 2018, we executed a licensing agreement with AstraZeneca AB for exclusive worldwide rights to roflumilast, the PDE4 inhibitor used as the active pharmaceutical ingredient in ARQ-151 and ARQ-154, as a topical product in humans solely for dermatological indications.
 We have built our own intellectual property portfolio around topical uses of roflumilast, with issued and pending formulation and pharmacokinetic patents/applications in the United States and other jurisdictions from four distinct patent families, which should provide us with exclusivity for the formulation that is intended to be marketed at least through 2037.
-We estimate there are a total of 8.6 million patients suffering from psoriasis and 19.2 million patients suffering from atopic dermatitis in the United States.
-Based on market research and our internal estimates, we estimate the population of patients treated with prescribed topical therapies in the United States is approximately 2.5 million patients and 5.4 million patients for psoriasis and atopic dermatitis, respectively.
+We estimate there are a total of 8.6 million patients suffering from psoriasis and 19.2 million patients suffering from atopic dermatitis in the United States is approximately 2.5 million patients and 5.4 million patients for psoriasis and atopic dermatitis, respectively.
 We estimate our primary addressable market opportunity, which focuses on patients treated by dermatologists with topical therapies, for each of psoriasis and atopic dermatitis is 2.0 million patients and 1.0 million patients, respectively.